lichendust/meander/readme.md

 Meander will detect the input format (and report back if it doesn't know what to do with it), then output a Fountain file (or files) alongside the original with a matching file name.
 You can also override the output path with another argument, as with other commands.

-Each of these conversions has some caveats —
+Each of these conversions has some caveats, with some currently considered ⚠️ experimental —

-#### ⚠️ PDF Files
+#### PDF Files

-PDF melting is a notoriously *weird* problem.
+⚠️ PDF melting is a notoriously *weird* problem.
 There is no guarantee that any text is stored linearly inside the file itself.
 Meander *assumes it is*, which can lead to some strange output depending on which program created the file.

 In trying to produce valid Fountain syntax, Meander also assumes that the input file actually looks like a screenplay.
 For example, it takes into account the spacing of lines on the page to figure out if a chunk of text is dialogue or not.
 This may be error prone if the spacing is unexpected or otherwise unlike a 'standard' screenplay.